plone/training/mastering-plone/add-ons.rst

   * google (e.g. `Plone+Slider <http://google.com/?q=plone+slider>`_)
   * https://www.npmjs.com/search?q=plone

 * Once you have a shortlist test these addons.
-Here are the main issues you need to test before you install a addon on a production site:
+Here are the main issues you need to test before you install an addon on a production site:

   * Test all required features.
 Read but do not trust the documentation
   * Check if the addon runs on your required version and is currently maintained